Arithmetics in number systems with cubic base: Preliminaries

 In this paper, we will work with following sets:

-The elements of $\Z_{\beta}$ are called $\beta$-integers and are analogues to common integers.
+Elements of $\Z_{\beta}$ are called $\beta$-integers and are analogous to rational integers.
 If $\text{fin}(\beta)\cap \R_0^+$ is closed under addition, we say that $\beta$ satisfies property $(PF)$.
-If the whole set $\text{fin}(\beta)$ is closed under addition, then the $\beta$ satisfies property $(F)$.
-We know that fulfillment of at least property $(PF)$ gives that $\beta$ is a Pisot number, see \cite{FrouSo}.
+If the whole set $\text{fin}(\beta)$ is closed under addition, then $\beta$ satisfies property $(F)$.
+Note that $\beta$ satisfying property $(F)$ has also property $(PF)$.
+It is known that $\beta$ having property $(PF)$ is necessarily a Pisot number \cite{FrouSo}.
 It means that $\beta>1$ is an algebraic integer and the absolute values of all its conjugates are less than $1$.
-The opposite implication is not generally true.
+However, it is not true that all the Pisot number satisfy property $(PF)$.

 We next define two numbers which we want to examine in this paper.
 Let